Neil Clerehan: Early life and training

 Neil Clerehan was born in the Melbourne suburb of Brighton on 29 December 1922.
 He developed an interest in architecture at an early age, encouraged by his parents who bought him a subscription to Australian Home Beautiful as his eleventh birthday present.

 Matriculating from St Patrick's College, East Melbourne and enrolled in 1940 in the architecture program at the Melbourne Technical College.
-After a stint in the army, where he met Robin Boyd, he resumed his studies at RMIT University in 1945, transferring in 1946 to the night-class Atelier course at Melbourne University.
+After a stint in the army, where he met Robin Boyd, he resumed his studies at RMIT University in 1945, transferring in 1946 to the night-class Atelier course at University of Melbourne.
 For most of 1946, he also worked in the office of Martin & Tribe.
-He then transferred to the new Bachelor of Architecture at Melbourne University, graduating in 1950, having already registered as an architect in 1949.
+He then transferred to the new Bachelor of Architecture at University of Melbourne, graduating in 1950, having already registered as an architect in 1949.

 Early works

-In 1946 he took over the editorship of Smudges, the monthly news sheet of the Architectural Students Society of the RVIA, from Robin Boyd, carrying on the championship of modern design.
+In 1946 he took over the editorship of Smudges, the monthly news sheet of the Architectural Students Society of the RVIA, from Robin Boyd, carrying on the championing of modern design.
 In 1947 he assisted Boyd with the seminal publication Victorian Modern, and the establishment of The Age's Small Homes Service, which provided low cost modern house designs, promoted through the newspaper.

-Clerehan helped provided house designs from the beginning, and ran the service in 1950-51 while Boyd was overseas.
+Clerehan helped provide house designs from the beginning, and ran the service in 1950 and 1951 while Boyd was overseas.
 In 1949 he designed his first built project, a simple skillion roofed north facing house for a Brighton neighbour.
 He returned in early 1953, and took over directorship of the Small Homes Service from Boyd again, and restarted his solo architectural practice.